 With this in mind I’ve chosen 25 (hopefully less boring) suggestions for things to do with your family in Oxford.
 Whilst this list contains some obvious tourist attractions it also includes those which are likely to be more interesting to families.
 Read on for my local’s guide to places to visit in Oxford with kids.

 My favourite museum in Oxford, the Pitt Rivers, shares a building with the Natural History museum and is full of ethnographic objects from around the world.
 There are so many items squeezed into the darkened display cases that it’s worth focussing on just a few areas.
 Most kids will want to see the shrunken heads but there’s so much more, ranging from masks to carvings and a witch in a bottle!
 Free entry.

 2. The Covered Market

 The Covered Market is a great place to wander and check out some food stalls.
 Head along to The Cake Shop to watch the staff decorating cakes through the windows and then join the queue at Ben’s Cookies.
 I can recommend whatever has just come out of the oven.

 Visit at Christmas to see deer and pheasant hanging outside the butchers and to pick up some Oxford Blue from the cheese shop.

 3. Eat out along the Cowley Road

-You’ll find the main chain restaurants along Park End Street and dotted around the city centre but there’s more interesting dining along the Cowley Road.
+You’ll find the main chain restaurants along Park End Street and dotted around the city centre (particularly in the new Westgate Centre) but there’s more interesting dining along the Cowley Road.
 Atomic Burger, Pizzeria Trattoria Mario and the Tick Tock Cafe are good family options but there are loads to choose from covering all tastes.